-Today, DSPs at nonprofit providers make 30% LESS than DSPs working for the state critical direct care positions are currently unfilled
+Today, DSPs at nonprofit providers make 30% LESS than DSPs working for the state

 We can no longer compete with state programs to recruit and retain staff.
 Without quality staff, nonprofit providers cannot fulfill our role in the state's system of supports.